IBM-Security/isam-ansible-roles/README.md

 ## Features

 The `start_config` role is a requirement for every playbok.
 It contains the custom modules and all handlers.
-All other roles have a dependency on it and `start_config` will get automatically invoked as needed.
+All other roles have a dependency on it and `start_config` will get automatically invoked as needed.This repository contains a small selection of roles - users are encouraged to add more as needed.

 ### Custom Modules
 _”Modules (also referred to as “task plugins” or “library plugins”) are the ones that do the actual work in ansible,